 In 2018, the California Supreme Court decided a case titled Dynamex Operations West v.
 Superior Court of Los Angeles County, which held that workers are presumptively employees and that hiring entities in the state must satisfy the “ABC Test” in order to consider a worker an independent contractor.
 Following this decision, the California State Legislature passed the infamous AB5, which codified the decision made in the Dynamex case.
 Following an outcry from members of both the business and contractor communities alike, various court decisions and legislative carveouts have exempted key contractor examples such as independent trucking.

 The Department of Labor (DOL) Wage & Hour Division (WHD) issued a notice of proposed rulemaking (NPRM) addressing independent contractors under the Fair Labor Standards Act (FLSA) that NACD commented in support of.
 The NPRM proposes common law tests to clarify what it means for an employer to “suffer or permit” someone to work by evaluating the worker’s economic dependence on the employer.

 NACD supports any legislation that would adopt the common law test, already in use by the IRS and other agencies, under the FLSA .
 On the state level, several state legislatures including those of New Jersey and New York have introduced bills similar to California’s AB5 using a modified version of the already-problematic “ABC Test.”
 As of now, it is unknown if the same exceptions for truckers would apply.
 NACD strongly opposes the implementation of these bills.

-For further questions about NACD’s Independent Contractors Issue Page please contact Erin Getz, Manager of Legislative Affairs at email@example.com.
+For further questions about NACD’s Independent Contractors Issue Page, please contact Nicholas Breslin, Coordinator of Government Affairs at firstname.lastname@example.org.